tylerlichten/simply_notify/README.md

 ###Step 7

-Add create/mailer to create method in appropriate controllers, such as this example in controllers/assignments_controller.rb.
+Add Notification.create and Notifier.new_notification to the create method in appropriate controllers, such as this example in controllers/assignments_controller.rb.

     if Assignment.where(:id) != nil
       most_recent_id = Assignment.maximum(:id).next